WeirdMidas/AetherAtlas/README.md

 - performance:  min 1.1+1.6, idle 0.5+0.8
 - fast:         min 1.1+1.6, idle 0.5+1.6
 - Groups Tasks that use up to 30% of the little cluster into a single small core
 - 1ms migration cost.
 Focus on cache locality

+sdm835 (Interactive + Project WIPE!)
+- powersave:    min 1.0+1.0
+- balance:      min 1.0+1.0
+- performance:  min 1.0+1.0
+- fast:         min 1.0+1.3
+- Groups Tasks that use up to 25% of the little cluster into a single small core
+- 1ms migration cost.
+Focus on cache locality

 sdm765/sdm765g (Schedutil)